Nicholas-Freitas/TerMol/README.md

 ```

 The molecule input can be a smiles string or an RDKit-compatible filepath (.mol2, .sdf, etc).

-### Controlling the viewer
-In the 3D viewer, the molecule will initially rotate about the Y-axis.
-To change the direction of the rotation, use the arrow keys, or WASD+QE.
-To pause rotation, hit the spacebar.

-To make the molecule smaller or larger, you can use the R and F keys, respectively.

-To exit the 3D viewer, hit any other key.

 ### 2D Rendering:
 Sometimes, a simple 2D graphic is sufficient.
 To render in 2D, use the flag `three_d=False`: